What You Need to Know About Credit Limits

 Just because you can spend your full credit limit, that doesn’t mean you should.
 In general, when it comes to credit utilization, lower is better.
 Credit utilization refers to the amount of credit you’re currently using divided by the total amount of credit you have available.
 For example, say you have a credit card that currently has a balance of $100, and the credit limit of the card is $200.
 The credit utilization rate would be 50% ($100 balance divided by $200 limit equals 0.50).

-Your credit utilization rate has an effect on your credit score.
-According to FICO, amounts owed on student loans, other loans, or credit accounts determines 30% of a FICO Score.
+Your credit utilization rate can affect your credit score.
+According to FICO, amounts owed on student loans, other loans, or credit accounts determine 30% of a FICO Score.
 If you are utilizing a high percentage of total available credit, it may have a negative effect on your credit score.
 Not only will utilizing a low percentage of your credit line show that you are good at managing your credit, it will also reduce your chance of building up your credit card debt and will aid you in achieving a good credit score.

-How do I increase my credit limit with 1FBUSA?
+How do I increase 1st Financial Bank credit limit?

 Sometimes, the credit limit determined when the account was opened just isn’t high enough to meet long-term financial needs and goals.
 Individuals may seek a higher credit limit in the event that they expect to have higher expenses over the coming months or if they simply wish to improve their credit utilization ratio.
 For example, college students who have recently graduated may need to increase their credit limit to accommodate for costs associated with their lifestyle change.
 If you desire a higher credit line, you can request an increase from your credit card issuer.